Conduitry/defiler/API.md

 The API consists of two classes, `File` and `Defiler`.

-A `File` represents a physical file on the disk, or a generated virtual file with no particular corresponding file in the file system, or a partially or fully transformed physical or virtual/generated file.
+A `File` represents a physical file on the disk, or a virtual file with no particular corresponding file in the file system, or a partially or fully transformed physical or virtual file.

-A `Defiler` represents a set of watched files on the disk, plus a set of generated files, plus a set of transforms to execute on them.
+A `Defiler` represents a set of watched files on the disk, plus a set of virtual files, plus a transform to execute on them.

 # `File`